modelm/dcwp/README.md

 [![Build status][build-status]][travis-ci]

-This project is a minimalist boilerplate development starter kit for headless WordPress.
-It uses the official [Docker WordPress image][docker-wordpress] and [a (nearly) empty theme][no-theme] to effectively disable the WordPress frontend.
+This is a minimalist development starter kit for headless WordPress using the official [Docker WordPress image][docker-wordpress] and [an empty theme][no-theme].

 ## Dependencies